-- Make an appointment with the Creighton Career Center - Meeting with a Career Center counselor will help you get start on the right track.
+- Make an appointment with the John P. Fahey Career Center - Meeting with a Career Advisor will help you get start on the right track.
 They will provide an overview of all the services available to you during your job search and offer you support.

-- Select a coach - Identify someone who will support and mentor you throughout the job search process (faculty member, Career Center Counselor, mentor, etc.).
+- Select a coach - Identify someone who will support and mentor you throughout the job search process (faculty member, Career Center Advisor, mentor, etc.).

 - Start early - It will usually take 3-6 months to find a job.